MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/access-needed-error-sign-in.md

 ## Symptoms

-When a Dynamics 365 user tries to sign in to Copilot for Sales, the following error message is displayed:
+When a Microsoft Dynamics 365 user tries to sign in to Copilot for Sales, the following error message is displayed:

 > Access needed